-- 1. A folder of sample questions from previous prelim exams will be available for students to review and may be checked out for 24 hours from the department office. - 2.
+- 1. A folder of sample questions from previous prelim exams will be available for students to review. - 2.
 Prior to the beginning of the Prelim Exam, the Prelim Director will send you a test document at your e-mail address.
 You should respond with a confirmation and attach a test document of your own.
 This will guard against communication problems on prelim day.
 You should have a back-up computer option for taking prelims in case of technological problems. - 3.
 You will receive via e-mail the Segment One prelim questions by 8:00 a.m. the Friday of the start of the Prelim Exam, and you must return it by 8:00 a.m. the following Monday.
 Segment Two questions will be sent the following Friday at 8:00 a.m. and are due the following Monday at 8:00 a.m.
 Late returns are not permitted.
-Failure to return a Prelim Exam question will be interpreted as a failed response for the question.
+Failure to return a Prelim Exam question on time will be interpreted as a failed response for the question.
 In addition, failure to return a "good-faith" response to all three questions in the segment will result in having to retake the entire segment at the next scheduled examination period.
 (This policy was implemented in order that students who respond to all questions in a segment not be compared unfairly to a student who spends the entire period answering only one or two questions.)
-E-mailing your Prelims involves some risk, and you are responsible for making backup arrangements so that your answers arrive on time.

-- 4. Your answers to exam questions must be typewritten.
+E-mailing your Prelims involves some risk, and you are responsible for making backup arrangements so that your answers arrive on time. - 4.
+Your answers to exam questions must be typewritten.
 An MS Word format (.doc, .docx, etc.) is preferred to avoid problems in sending and receiving documents.
+If you use a Mac, be sure the .doc or .docx extension appears on your document (you can check this by copying yourself on the e-mail).
 You may use your own computer and word processor or one on campus.
 If you do not have access to a computer, please notify the Prelim Director well in advance so that appropriate arrangements may be made.
 It is assumed that you will complete the process electronically unless arrangements are made for a different format at least two weeks in advance of the scheduled Prelim Exam.
-It is your responsibility to be certain that you have a working computer with Internet access. - 5.
-The maximum page limit permitted for each question is 7 typed, double-spaced pages in 12-point font (not including references).
+It is your responsibility to be certain that you have a working computer with Internet access.

+- 5. The maximum page limit permitted for each question is 7 typed, double-spaced pages in 12-point font (not including references).
 Please adhere carefully to this limit.
 Do not retype the question on your paper before answering.
 Follow APA editorial style, except for the following: - a.
 Do not include a cover page. - b.
 Type your ID# (given to you by the Training Director) only in the upper right-hand corner of each page. - c.
 Paginate at the bottom of each page. - 6.
 Students are to work independently but may use books, articles, the Internet, and notes in their responses (please cite references using APA style).
 Students are strongly discouraged from relying on personal communications with faculty or supervisors as a means of responding to the Prelim Exam questions. - 7.
 Students should plan to allow for sufficient time to respond to each question.